natcap/invest.users-guide/source/ndr.rst

 You may choose to run the model with either Nitrogen or Phosphorus or both at the same time.
 If only one of these is chosen, then all inputs must match.
 For example, if running Nitrogen, you must provide load_n, eff_n, crit_len_n, Subsurface Critical Length (Nitrogen) and Subsurface Maximum Retention Efficiency (Nitrogen).

+- **Workspace** (required).
+Folder where model outputs will be written.
+Make sure that there is ample disk space, and write permissions are correct.

+- **Suffix** (optional).
+Text string that will be appended to the end of output file names, as "_Suffix".
+Use a Suffix to differentiate model runs, for example by providing a short name for each scenario.
+If a Suffix is not provided, or changed between model runs, the tool will overwrite previous results.

 -  **Digital elevation model** (DEM) (required).
 Raster dataset with an elevation value for each pixel, given in meters.
 Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge.

 -  **Land use/land cover** (required).
 Raster of land use/land cover (LULC) for each pixel, where each unique integer represents a different land use/land cover class. *All values in this raster MUST have corresponding entries in the Biophysical table.*